Alfresco/alfresco-content-app/docs/extending.md

 }
 ```

-The code above demonstrates a simple 'click' handler that invokes `Search by Term` feature
+The code above demonstrates a simple 'click' handler that invokes the `Search by Term` feature
-and automatically redirects user to the **Search Results** page.
+and automatically redirects a user to the **Search Results** page.

 Another example demonstrates viewing a node from a custom application service API: